Single Member LLC

 One key component to adhere to the formalities of an LLC is to have a valid operating agreement, even if you are the only member.
 The operating agreement is not public, but in the event you are sued, it demonstrates that you have been adhering to the formalities of the LLC laws and protects you from having the corporate veil pierced.
 The Operating Agreement describes how you get paid, how the business operates and what happens if something happens to you.
 There is a practical side to having a valid written operating agreement.
 In case you end up in court, the terms of the operating agreement govern how the courts can interpret your actions and dictate what should be done in certain circumstances.
 Without an operating agreement, the court is free to make their decisions regarding the business.
 What makes this worse for members of an LLC, the LLC laws are not very specific as to what should happen upon a member’s death or breakup leaving the court to decide what should be done.

 But an Operating Agreement is not worth a plugged nickel if the formalities of the Operating Agreement are not followed.
 That means you must follow the terms of the Operating Agreement, document your actions and have minutes of meetings (even if it is a meeting of one) to show that you are adhering to the rules governing the operation of an LLC.

 With this form of ownership – a single member LLC – it makes no sense for anyone in business not to form an LLC in order to take advantages of the protections and tax treatment.
 The law firm of Bellas & Wachowski has the knowledge and experience to help you get started your business off on the right foot.
-Call George Bellas (847-823-9032) for a consultation and make your dreams a reality.
+Contact George Bellas (847-823-9032) for a consultation to help make your entrepreneurial dreams a reality.